Azure Load Balancer Standard overview

 You can use Standard Load Balancer as a public or internal Load Balancer.
 And a virtual machine can be connected to one public and one internal Load Balancer resource.

 The Load Balancer resource's functions are always expressed as a frontend, a rule, a health probe, and a backend pool definition.
 A resource can contain multiple rules.
 You can place virtual machines into the backend pool by specifying the backend pool from the virtual machine's NIC resource.
-In the case of a virtual machine scale set, this parameter is passed through the network profile and expanded.
+This parameter is passed through the network profile and expanded when using virtual machine scale sets.

 One key aspect is the scope of the virtual network for the resource.
 While Basic Load Balancer exists within the scope of an availability set, a Standard Load Balancer is fully integrated with the scope of a virtual network and all virtual network concepts apply.